Engaged Student

 Do Honors courses count toward major or core requirements?

-Almost all Honors courses can count toward the rich and diverse Core Curriculum at Assumption and/or toward the requirements of a major.
+Almost all Honors courses can count toward the rich and diverse Foundations Program at Assumption and/or toward the requirements of a major.
 The exception is HON300 Junior Honors Seminar, a semester-long workshop in which students develop their proposals for completing their Senior Honors Theses.

 Does my thesis count in my major?

-The Senior Honors Thesis almost always counts toward the student’s major or minor.
+The Senior Honors Thesis often counts toward the student’s major or minor.
 It is the department chair of the student’s major or minor discipline who must decide.
 Students may choose to write their Senior Honors Thesis in any discipline—not just in their major.

 What kinds of projects can satisfy the requirement for a Senior Honors Thesis?